unibg-seclab/unibg-seclab.github.io/content/publications/2015-10-12-policy-specialization/index.md

-In this paper we show how the constructs already available in SELinux and the specialization of security domains can be leveraged to define boundaries where the applications are confined but still able to introduce sophisticated security patterns, such as application isolation and the least privilege principle.
+In this paper we show how the constructs already available in SELinux and the specialization of security domains can confined but still able to introduce sophisticated security patterns, such as application isolation and the least privilege principle.
 After defining the proposed model, we describe